rarimo/passport-identity-provider/README.md

 ## Contact

-Responsible Roman Harazha
+Responsible
-The primary contact for this project is  t.me/overcoatocracy
+The primary contact for this project is  [//]: # (TODO: place link to your telegram and email)